abcvalenti/smartthings-unlock-door-on-open/README.md

-# Smart Things - Unlock Door On Open
+# Smart Things - Enhanced Unlock Door On Open

 A smartthings app to unlock a door when an open close sensor is opened.